I was hit hard by the news of the tragic death Philip Seymour Hoffman earlier this week.

 Over the past week, I was stunned to read so much commentary on the Internet denouncing the collective mourning of Philip Seymour Hoffman, the theme being that he deserved what he got because he abused drugs.
 Life must be a wonderful place when you are in a position to sit in judgement of others, when right and wrong are so clearly delineated as black next to white.
 In my world, I see so many different colors, blends, hues, I’ve almost never been able to categorize the complexity of human behavior into simple categories of good or bad.

-Those of us fortunate enough to not be afflicted by the disease of addiction, read Russel Brand’s brilliant piece in the Guardian about the mind of an addict.
+For those fortunate enough to not be afflicted by the disease of addiction, read Russel Brand’s brilliant piece in the Guardian about the mind of an addict.
 Brand, who I consider to be an incredibly articulate person, writes frequently for Britain’s The Guardian.
 He also penned a piece this week following Hoffman’s death in which he asks us:

 Would Hoffman have died if this disease were not so enmeshed in stigma?
 If we weren’t invited to believe that people who suffer from addiction deserve to suffer?
 Would he have OD’d if drugs were regulated, controlled and professionally administered?
 Most importantly, if we insisted as a society that what is required for people who suffer from this condition is an environment of support, tolerance and understanding.